YongoDavid/Demo-2024/README.md

-i am trying to test my database but the form is not sending its input to the database need to get a cloud database for my database to work as it should since i havent gotten a cloud database yet i tried using postman to just test myapi and try siging up but here comes another issue , froom one thing to the other
+i am trying to test my database but the form is not sending its input to the database need to get a cloud database for my database to work as it should since i havent gotten a cloud database yet i tried using postman to just test myapi and try siging up but here comes another issue , from one thing to the other